 A Medicare Advantage Special Needs Plan (SNP) offers medical coverage tailored to the needs of beneficiaries with specific medical conditions or disabilities.
 Unfortunately, these plans aren’t available in all areas.

-Wellcare offers an SNP with a MOOP of $3,450 and a $0 monthly premium for patients with dual eligibility.
+Wellcare offers an SNP with a MOOP of $3,450 and a $0 monthly premium for dual-eligibility patients.

 Additionally, Ascension Complete’s plan for dual-eligible beneficiaries has the same MOOP of $3,450.

-Another solid option with dual eligibility is Aetna’s HMO plan, which has a MOOP of $7,550 but also comes with a monthly premium of $21.80.
+Another solid option with dual eligibility is Aetna’s HMO plan, which has a MOOP of $7,550 and a monthly premium of $21.80.

 |Simpra Advantage||$0||$6,700||LOCAL PPO||Dual|

-How to Sign Up for Supplemental Medicare in Birmingham, Alabama
+How to sign up for Medicare plans in Birmingham, Alabama

 Whether you want to enroll in Medigap, Part D, or Medicare Advantage, our licensed agents are here to help.
-They just need to collect some information from you to determine what supplemental Medicare plans are available in Birmingham, Alabama, that will meet your healthcare needs.
+They need to collect your information to determine what supplemental Medicare plans are available in Birmingham, Alabama, to meet your healthcare needs.
 Give us a call, or complete our form to get rates.